speedyvespa/DDMetrics/README.md

 # DDMetrics
-A bot to track DDNet stats.
+A discord bot to track DDNet stats.